 Self-forgiveness is not easy because it involves recognizing uncomfortable thoughts and feelings.
 Some view the act as a reminder of not being a perfect person.
 Others see it as a way to love yourself while accepting your imperfections.
 People want to move on but find it hard to do so without doing what is necessary to make peace from within.
 Forgiving yourself requires understanding, empathy, and thoughtfulness.
-People may not realize they have the ability to forgive themselves because it is something you must practice while recognizing it as a choice.
+People may not realize they can forgive themselves because it is something you must practice while recognizing it as a choice.
 How you do this may impact multiple areas in your life.

 Choosing to forgive yourself doesn’t mean you are weak.
 It does not mean you are off the hook for what happened.
 It does not mean you tolerate behaviors that occurred.
 Forgiveness, whether of someone else or yourself, means you accept actions and behaviors that occurred while willing to move forward.
 You are eager to move on, knowing you can’t change what happened.

 When you’re responsible, you show compassion for yourself while putting things behind you.
 The first step to forgiving yourself is recognizing what happened and taking responsibility.
 You shouldn’t make excuses or justify why you did it.
 You face the facts and leave it by accepting your actions.
 Accepting your actions limits the amount of guilt and regret.

 It is normal to feel guilty when you’ve done something wrong.
 It helps to look at your guilt as a starting point to change your behavior.
 Feeling guilt is considered healthy because you can view yourself as a good person that made a mistake.
 You may see yourself as a bad person when feeling shameful.
 Shame brings unwanted feelings that could lead to depression or addiction.
-When you acknowledge mistakes, it doesn’t take away from your values.
+When you acknowledge mistakes with forgiveness, it doesn’t take away from your values.

 Taking steps to forgive yourself includes taking appropriate actions to make amends.
-Usually, when you forgive someone, they do something to make it up to you.
-You’ll need to consider what action is necessary to help yourself feel like you earned forgiveness.
+Usually, when you forgive someone, they do something in order to make it up to you.
+You’ll need to consider what action is necessary to help yourself feel like you earned self-forgiveness.
 Learning how to forgive is part of understanding what to do to make things right again.
 If you need to apologize, do so meaningfully.
 You may think doing this benefits the other person more, but it is just as beneficial for you too.
 Later on, you won’t regret not taking the opportunity or wondering if you should have done more.

-Forgiving yourself lets you move forward with a renewed focus on your thoughts and actions.
+Giving yourself forgiveness lets you move forward with a renewed focus on your thoughts and actions.
 You’re less likely to hate yourself later or dwell on the situation, which could hurt your self-esteem.
 At this point, you’re ready to learn how to grow and be open to understanding why you expressed such actions.
 Consider what you’ve learned and how it can help later.
 Understand why you behaved that way, can you prevent it in the future, and why you expressed it.
 Practicing these actions put you in a better position to forgive yourself in the future.

 Understanding the act of forgiving yourself is significant to personal growth and self-improvement.
 One of the most crucial benefits of self-forgiveness is improving your self-image.
-As you learn and practice how to forgive yourself, it reduces the risk of anxiety and depressive symptoms.
+As you learn and practice how to forgive, it reduces the risk of anxiety and depressive symptoms.
 You learn self-compassion, and you naturally boost your self-esteem.
 People are more likely to maintain positive productivity and reach goals.

-You’re likely to do activities that benefit your body while coping with unwanted emotions.
-Relationships with people you care about benefit from forgiveness.
+You’re likely to do activities that benefit your body while coping with unwanted emotions and forgiveness.
+Relationships with people you care about benefit from self-forgiveness.
 You’re more likely to establish a healthy emotional bond while being able to repair them when something happens.

-Forgiving yourself isn’t easy because it is hard to accept the fact you made a mistake.
+Forgiveness isn’t easy because it is hard to accept the fact you made a mistake.
 Dwelling on it may lead to self-hatred, which is what you should avoid.
-It may not be easy to forgive yourself if you’re not able to take back what happened or make things right.
+It may not be easy to practice forgiveness if you’re not able to take back what happened or make things right.

-People rather ruminate the problem instead because they don’t want to admit to their actions.
+People rather ruminate on the problem instead because they don’t want to admit to their actions.
 Forgiveness requires a person to change when acknowledging what they did, and some are not ready to do so.
 Assuming you need to change your ways is a start, but you need to engage in appropriate action to move on effectively.

-Practicing how to forgive yourself encourages your mind and body to calm itself when facing unwanted emotions.
+Practicing how to forgive yourself is an approach that encourages your mind and body to calm themselves when facing unwanted emotions.
 When you don’t forgive yourself, it is easy to fall into a mental trap of shame, anger, and despair.
 Instead of beating yourself up about the situation, you can be proactive.

 It was easy for you to move on and not let it bother you.
-The concept is similar when forgiving yourself, accept you need to be honest about your feelings.
+The concept is similar when forgiving yourself, accepting you need to be honest about your feelings.
 Be okay with not being perfect and that you will make mistakes.
 You can’t grow if you’re not willing to move forward meaningfully.
 Hold yourself accountable by being responsible.
 It makes it easier to release unwanted feelings, so they don’t get to you.

 Acknowledge your feelings and what you did.
 You can’t learn from what happened unless you are honest about it.
 Put aside any judgment and focus on the situation for what it is.
 What emotions are you feeling?
 You gain an in-depth understanding of the situation.